uspki/policies/certificate-policy.md

 ### 6.5.1 Specific computer security technical requirements

 Administrator privileges to all Certificate System components SHALL only be granted to the Administrator trusted role.
-The CA SHALL enforce multi-factor authentication using a unique credential created by or assigned to the trusted role for all accounts capable of directly causing certificate issuance or authenticating to Certificate Systems.
-Multifactor authentication SHALL be implemented on all Certificate System components.
-If multifactor authentication is not supported or is not technically feasible to implement, the following username and password controls, where technically feasible, SHALL be implemented:
+Online CAs SHALL implement multifactor authentication and enforce it through using a unique credential created by or assigned to the trusted role for all accounts capable of directly causing certificate issuance or authenticating to Certificate Systems.
+Offline CAs MAY implement multifactor authentication, but SHALL enforce multi-party for system access.
+If multifactor authentication is not supported, is not technically feasible to implement, or is an offline CA, the following username and password controls, where technically feasible, SHALL be implemented:

 - For accounts that are not publicly accessible (accessible only within a Secure or High Security Zone), require passwords have at leaast twelve (12) characters.
 - For accounts that are publicly accessible (accessible from outside a Secure or High Security Zone), require passwrods have the following: